Lyrics-you/gosail/README.md

 Commands:
 =========
-  clear          clear the screen exec           Exec can execute commands concurrently and in batches on all hosts and k8s pods exit           exit the shell help           use 'help [command]' for command help login, select  Login host to do something mode           Mode offers choices of exec output formats pull           Pull can copy file from hosts or pods, and create folders to distinguish push           Pull can copy file to hosts concurrently, and create folders that do not exist set            Set the gosail config show           Show the hosts
+  clear           clear the screen color           Color for prompt exec            Exec can execute commands concurrently and in batches on all hosts and k8s pods, no args to exec mode exit            exit the shell help            use 'help [command]' for command help login, select   Login host to do something mode            Mode offers choices of exec output formats pull, download  Pull can copy file from hosts or pods, and create folders to distinguish push, upload    Pull can copy file to hosts concurrently, and create folders that do not exist set             Set the gosail config show            Show the hosts

 Sub Commands:
 =============

 login:
-  k8s  K8s master to do something
+  k8s  K8s master to do something, need login first
 ```

 通过`gosail`或者`gosail --hostfile "<hostfile>" [-u "<username>"] [-p "<password">]`进入交互界面